kolobook146/Civil-Engineer-Classifier-Bot/docs/business/fact_to_schedule_mapping.md

 - facts stay immutable evidence;
 - the schedule stays a governed structure;
 - exact mapping remains a deliberate business layer rather than an implicit side effect;
-- a narrow formula-fed quantity branch is allowed as a pilot compromise for `schedule_current`.
+- a narrow one-project formula-fed quantity branch is allowed as a pilot compromise for `schedule_current`.